Vein Graft Stenosis

 Deterrence and Patient Education

 The best management of VGS is prevention.
 Maintaining a healthy weight, taking your medications as prescribed, exercising, and cessation of tobacco use is key to avoiding another procedure or surgical operation.
-When VGS of the coronary vessels is diagnosed, there are two primary treatment options.
-Redo open surgery is a significant undertaking with a high degree of morbidity and mortality or PCI.
-PCI uses a catheter-based system through an artery in your arm or leg to place a stent in the coronary vessels and increase their blood flow.
+When VGS of the coronary vessels is diagnosed, there are 2 primary treatment options: redo open surgery, which is a significant undertaking with a high degree of morbidity and mortality, and PCI.
+PCI uses a catheter-based system through an artery in your arm or leg to place a stent in the coronary vessels and increase blood flow.
 Careful precautions are taken to prevent distal embolization of plaques during PCI stenting.
 VGS of the peripheral arterial system is similar.
-Endovascular reperfusion methods are preferred with the use of a stent or balloon to open an occluded vessel and restore blood flow.
+Endovascular reperfusion methods are preferred, such as using a stent or balloon to open an occluded vessel and restore blood flow.
 If endovascular techniques fail or are impossible, an open surgical approach may be required.
-Unfortunately, some patients are not candidates for endovascular or open approaches, and these patients will be treated with medications alone that thin the blood to restore blood flow.
+Unfortunately, some patients are not candidates for endovascular or open approaches, and these patients are treated with medications alone that thin the blood to restore blood flow.

 Enhancing Healthcare Team Outcomes